 Field-hunting tip

-Look in weathered basalt, hydrothermal veins country — that is the host setting where nontronite typically forms.
+Look in weathered basalt, hydrothermal veins country, the host setting where nontronite typically forms.
 If you start seeing quartz, opal, calcite in float, you are in the right ground.
 Field specimens usually show a massive, earthy, clay-like habit, so train your eye for that shape before scanning the outcrop.